 What better place to start than the heart of the Great Barrier Reef – The Whitsundays.
 This region is a must-do when travelling to North Queensland.
 It’s the gateway for the iconic Hill Inlet & Whitehaven Beach, Heart Reef, the Whitsunday Islands and of course, the reef.
 Chesh and I have been here a few times and based ourselves out of Airlie Beach, to then boat or fly to many of these incredible attractions.
 This time though we did it in absolute style.
 We chartered our very own 43ft luxury catamaran! 😍

 Thanks to Queensland Yacht Charters / Dream Yacht Charters we were able to leave the world behind and sail off into the Whitsundays for a week that I will never forget.
 Sailing is seriously the best way to experience the islands.
 Everything is so accessible and every moment of the day is spent enjoying the white sand beaches, pristine waters and beautiful fish & corals.
 There’s no time wasted and it’s a totally immersive experience.
-We found quiet inlets to anchor and have sunset cocktails.
-We accessed the famous Hill Inlet with complete freedom, for as long and as often as we wanted (which was a lot!).
+We found quiet inlets to anchor & have sunset cocktails and accessed the famous Hill Inlet with complete freedom, for as long and as often as we wanted (which was a lot!).
 We took our tender ashore to the most beautiful and empty stretch of Whitehaven Beach to swim and have a picnic.
-We navigated the islands and passages in the luxury of our fully self-contained 4 bedroom, 4 bathroom catamaran.
+Together we navigated the islands and passages in the luxury of our fully self-contained 4 bedroom, 4 bathroom catamaran.
 And we did it all by ourselves!

 You might be asking, ‘How did you guys manage sailing around the Whitsundays with just the two of you?’
 To be honest, it was fairly easy!
 Chesh has experience with power boats and basic sailing knowledge and that’s all that we needed to comfortably sail for a week.
 Within the first day, I was driving us into our night time moorings and Chesh was dropping anchor.
 We were reading tide charts and radioing in to the HQ back on the mainland.
 It was a really fun and exciting adventure, and that’s just the travelling part.
 The boat is so easy to operate and the briefing was very thorough, so we felt comfortable the whole time.
 I would 100% recommend this for other couples looking for an exciting and romantic escape in paradise.
 Chesh and I now both want to go back with our family to share the amazing experience with them!